 "In the past, whenever I went for a mammogram, I’d always get a little anxious the day of.
 I’d arrive at the clinic and feel myself tense up just thinking about the cold plates and the discomfort I was about to experience.
-When the lab tech came in, I'd her do the pictures and stay quiet.
+I have back problems, so the pain from the exam can be quite intense.
+When the lab tech came in, I'd let her take the pictures and stay quiet.
 I’d just grin and bear it and that would be it.
-But the last time I went, I decided to discuss my concerns.
-I have back problems, so the pain would be quite intense sometimes.
-So we talked and she was really nice.
+But the last time I went, I decided to discuss my concerns before she started.

 At one point during the exam, it was hurting a lot, so I told her and she said ‘ok, let's stop and take a break’.
-And then we started again and she tried a few more positions and they were much more comfortable.
-She managed to get the rest of the pictures without it causing me any pain.
+When we started again, she tried a few different positions and they were much more comfortable.
+She managed to get the rest of the pictures without causing me any pain.

-So communication was key - because of our discussion at the beginning, I felt free to say whatever I needed to tell her regarding the process.
+Communication made a huge difference.
+Because of our discussion at the beginning, I felt free to say whatever I needed to tell her regarding the process.
 And the experience was much better.
 Now I’m not fearing or dreading the next one I have to go to.
-I know all I have to do is talk to the technician and it won’t be bad at all.
-It helped me quite a bit just knowing that they’re there to help make it easier."
+I know all I have to do is talk to the technician.
+It helped me quite a bit just knowing that they’re happy to help make it easier."

 "My girlfriends and I all complain about our mammograms.
 It’s horrible having your breasts squashed as far as your body allows!
 After many lunch dates where one of us had just come from our appointments, we thought - why not schedule them on the same day?
 It’s nice people able to support each other on the day of.
 And because we’re all experience it together, we can joke about it and laugh together instead of feeling miserable.
 Not all of us use the same clinic, but a few of us will always manage to meet up for lunch afterward.
 A day I used to dread is now ironically one I look forward to."